muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 ## Requirements
   For generating the UVM TB Architecture we have to write an example testbench code (top, test, env, agent etc) in UVM Methodology.

-  1) UVM Testbench log file in .txt format
+  1) UVM Testbench log file with extension .log format

-  2) Pycharm Editor
+  2) Pycharm Editor (version 2021.1.1 x64)

   3) Libraries required: